 Equipping and staffing the Aid Post

 The Western Highland Provincial Health Authority (WHPHA) is currently equipping the aid post and will provide medical and pharmaceutical supplies on an ongoing basis.
-The WHPHA will also provide a Community Health Worker to provide health care to the people of the Umi community and surrounding area.
+The WHPHA will also provide Community Health Workers to provide health care to the people of the Umi community and surrounding area.

 The completed Aid Post